PetrKorab/Arabica/README.md

 # Arabica
 **Python package for exploratory text data analysis**

 Text data is often recorded as a time series with significant variability over time.
 Some examples of time-series text data include Twitter tweets, research article metadata, product reviews, and newspaper headlines.

-Arabica simplifies exploratory analysis of such datasets and helps answer the complex questions of time-series text data with simple coding.
+Arabica makes exploratory analysis of these datasets simple by providing:

-Arabica provides these methods:
+* **Descriptive n-gram analysis**: n-gram frequencies

-* **arabica_freq**: calculates unigram, bigram, and trigram frequencies over a period (year, month, day)
+* **Time-series n-gram analysis**: n-gram frequencies over a period

-* **cappuccino**: provides plots for descriptive (word cloud) and time-series (heatmap, line plot) text data visualization
+* **Text visualization**: n-gram heatmap, line plot, word cloud

 It can apply all or a selected combination of the following cleaning operations: